Kamal Sen, Ph.D.

-Our laboratory investigates these questions in the model system of the songbird.
+Our laboratory investigates these questions with a focus on auditory cortex.
 Electrophysiological techniques are used to record neural responses from hierarchical stages of auditory processing.
 Theoretical methods from areas such as statistical signal processing, systems theory, probability theory, information theory and pattern recognition are applied to characterize how neurons in the brain encode natural sounds.
 Computational models are constructed to understand the processing of natural sounds both at the single neuron and the network level, to model neural selectivity and discrimination, and to explore the role of learning in shaping the neural code.

 - Neural Coding of Natural Sounds: Theoretical methods for characterizing auditory receptive fields, statistics of natural sounds, neural encoding and decoding, information theoretic approaches to characterizing efficiency of coding

 - Hierarchical Auditory Processing: Characterizing successive stages of auditory processing and changes in neural selectivity to natural sounds